scopeusc/scope-f18/lesson-1/README.md

 **Javascript**
 * Make websites dynamic by giving us the ability to change parts of the page based on certain conditions like user actions
 * For example, triggering a message to pop up once a form is submitted
-* Here's a few links that great for learning Javascript
+* Here's a few links that are great for learning Javascript
   * https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics
   * https://www.w3schools.com/js/
   * https://www.codecademy.com/learn/introduction-to-javascript